aldolo69/oqtadrive/README.md

 #### *Sinclair Microdrive* emulator for *Spectrum* & *QL*

 ## TL;DR
 *OqtaDrive* emulates a bank of up to 8 *Microdrives* for use with a *Sinclair Spectrum* or *QL* machine.
-It's built around an *Arduino Nano* that connects via its GPIO ports to the *Microdrive* interface and via USB to a daemon running on a host machine.
+It's built around an *Arduino Nano* that connects via its GPIO ports to the *Microdrive* interface and via serial connection to a daemon running on a host machine.
 This daemon host could be anything, ranging from your PC to a small embedded board such as a *RaspberryPi Zero*, as long as it can run a supported OS (*Linux*, *MacOS*, *Windows*).
 The same *Nano* can be used with both *Spectrum* and *QL*, without any reconfiguration.
 While the *Nano* is essentially a low-level protocol converter, the daemon takes care of storing and managing the *cartridges*.
-It additionally exposes a local HTTP API endpoint.
+It additionally exposes an HTTP API endpoint.
 A few shell commands are provided that use this API and let you control the daemon, e.g. load and save cartridges into/from the virtual drives.

+## What Can I Do With This?
+*OqtaDrive*'s architecture makes it very flexible, so many setups are possible.
+The simplest one would be just the *Nano* that connects your *Interface 1* or *QL* with your PC, and you manage everything from there.
+This configuration also [fits nicely into the case of an *Interface 1*](https://github.com/xelalexv/oqtadrive/discussions/15).
+If you're rather looking for a stand-alone solution, that can be done as well.
+You could for example [run the daemon on a *RaspberryPi Zero W*](https://github.com/xelalexv/oqtadrive/discussions/13), [put it on a PCB together with the *Nano*](https://github.com/xelalexv/oqtadrive/discussions/4), and place this into a *Microdrive* case.
+The *Pi* would connect to your WiFi and you can control *OqtaDrive* from anywhere in your network.

+Due to the minimal hardware required, *OqtaDrive* is also very cost-efficient.
+In the simplest setup, you only need an *Arduino Nano* and a few resistors and diodes.
+Additionally, if you own a *Spectrum* and a *QL*, you can use it with both, no need to have dedicated adapters.
+But above all, there's the fun involved in building this!
+If you've created your very own setup, then just head over to the discussion section and tell us about it!

-## Features
+### Features
 - Supports all *Microdrive* operations on *Spectrum* with *Interface 1* and on *QL*, no modifications or additional software required
 - Can co-exist with actual hardware *Microdrive* units, which can be mapped on demand to any slot in the drive chain or turned off
 - Daemon can run on *Linux*, *MacOS*, and *Windows* (more community testing for the latter two needed!)